Insect Borers of Fruit Trees

 In established plantings, if the graft union is not too high above the ground, place soil around the trunk in a wide cone up to the graft union, covering the burrknots.
 The cone of soil must be wide enough to prevent freezing injury to the buried rootstock.
 The mounding of soil around such rootstocks will not only prevent adult dogwood borer moths from laying eggs at the burrknots, but will also result in root development from the burrknot sites.

-If the graft union is so high above the ground that it is impossible to bury the rootstock, white latex paint brushed on the exposed portion of the rootstock before egg laying begins can help in preventing new infestations.
+If the graft union is so high above the ground that it is impossible to bury the rootstock, white latex paint brushed on the exposed portion of the rootstock before egg laying begins can help prevent new infestations.
 For large acreages, where such cultural techniques are not practical, well-timed insecticide sprays during the season will provide the most effective control.